jnico810/pipe_mania/README.md

-## Sample JS Project Proposal: Pipe Mania a PipeDream Clone
+## Pipe Mania: A PipeDream Clone

 [LIVE SITE](https://jnico810.github.io/pipe_mania/)

 ### Background

 Using a variety of pipe pieces presented randomly in a queue, the player must construct a path from the start piece for the onrushing sewer slime, or "flooz" (the 1991 Windows version's help files refer to it as "goo"), which begins flowing after a time delay from the start of the round.
 Pieces may not be rotated; they must be placed as presented in the queue.
-The player can replace a previously laid piece by clicking on it, as long as the flooz has not yet reached it; however, doing so causes a short time delay before the next piece can be laid.
-The flooz is required to pass through a given number of pipe pieces in order for the player to continue to the next round.
-Some rounds also include an end piece, which must be the end of the pipeline the player has constructed, in addition to fulfilling the minimum pipe length requirement.

 ### Functionality & MVP